 Come and join us at one of our monthly meetings!

-Our regular meetings include Happy Hour, a fine three-course dinner at a reasonable price (currently $22 per person; tax and tip inclusive), and either informative speakers or entertainment.
+Our virtual meetings, for the current time, are BYOB and focus on the speaker.
+They last about an hour.
 Our focus is current military affairs, benefits for retirees and veterans, programs to support those communities, and history of military operations and people.
 Entertainment is usually the focus of our December holiday party.
 Four ROTC programs are supported with awards and monetary gifts – three Jr ROTC programs at Taunton, Brockton and North Quincy High Schools and one senior ROTC program based at Northeastern University that serves NU, Boston College, Wentworth Institute, Suffolk University and other area colleges.

 The Commonwealth of Massachusetts has perhaps the most robust set of laws in the nation in support of the military and veterans.
 That is due, in a large part, to the work of the Military Coalition in MA of which MOAA chapters and the State Council of Chapters plays an active role.
 We participate in having an active voice on Beacon Hill in all matters, although none are pending at this time.
 We generally work to preserve the benefits available to military families and veterans.